~

 Righto - onto the title of today's post . . .

-'The Pandorica Opens' at The British Academy of Film and Television Arts.
+We have some additional tidbits as to what to expect during the next show from a recent (Wednesday 16th June) screening of 'The Pandorica Opens' at The British Academy of Film and Television Arts.
 BAFTA hosted this special preview screening of the episode yesterday which was followed by a question and answer session with members of the cast and crew including Matt Smith and Karen Gillan.

 Matt Smith has suggested that The Doctor may wear a new outfit when Doctor Who returns next year.
 Matt also made these comments after the press screening, when he was asked who came up with the jacket-and-bow-tie combination he has sported in the past series.